SAFE STREETS PHILLY - housing the homeless & keeping the peace

-This is a crisis in Center City, Kensington, and other parts of Philadelphia.
+This is a crisis in Center City, Kensington, and other parts of Philadelphia and across the nation.

 Federal court decisions that resulted in the de-institutionalization of the severely mentally ill in the 1970's, have contributed substantially to the crisis (see below), including many recent "lower" federal court decisions asserting that panhandling is protected under free speech.
-Other federal court's have claimed that homeless encampments are protected under the Constitution, if the government has provided no shelter - which is why it is so important that cities provide emergency shelters and affordable housing.
+These decisions should be challenged.
+Other federal court's have claimed that homeless encampments are protected under the Constitution, if the government has provided no shelter - which is why it is so important that cities provide emergency shelter for all of those in need.

-Fundamentally, when it comes to this population, the Health Department, Streets Sanitation Department, HOS, L&I, and the police are not enforcing the laws governing health, safety, and sanitation - which appears to be a substantive dereliction of duty.
-For those who point to federal court cases, that have exacerbated this situation, we believe that the city has the 'right and responsibility' to enforce safe, health, and sanitation laws, which cannot be overcome by claims of free-speech rights, or the alleged right to sleep anywhere one wants.
+Fundamentally, when it comes to this population, The Health Department, Streets Sanitation Department, OHS, L&I, and the police are not effectively enforcing the laws governing health, safety, and sanitation - which appears to be a substantive dereliction of duty.
+For those who point to federal court cases, who have exacerbated this situation, we believe that the city has the 'right and responsibility' to enforce safe, health, and sanitation laws, which cannot be overcome by claims of free-speech rights, or the alleged right to sleep anywhere one wants.
 If the city has to go to court to re-assert their civic rights and responsibilities, then we fully support that course of action.
-Otherwise, it is time for private attorneys to sue the cites for failure to enforce health, safety, and sanitation laws.
+Otherwise, it is time for private attorneys to consider suing the city for failure to enforce health, safety, and sanitation laws.

 We have spoken with many members of the business community, most of whom did not realize that they also have the 'right and responsibility' under Title 9-4400.
 Responsible Business Operations, to forbid "prohibited conduct" on their sidewalk and street (as defined in Title 10-600), which includes panhandling, laying on the sidewalk, etc..
 The City needs to educate the business community about Titles 9 & 10.
 However, this also begs the question, "If the city police are not enforcing Title 10, how can the city expect businesses to comply with Title 9?"